NikaEco/env-minion/npm-package/README.md

 according to the updated .example templates.

 ## Use
 Upon installation, provided the root directory of your project is a git repo, git hooks will be added to .git/hooks directory.
+The console message below will only be visible if you run `npm install --foreground-scripts`.
 ```
 Successfully made hook file an executable
 Hook file '/path-to-your-directory/.git/hooks/pre-push' successfully populated.